Improved learning theory for kernel distribution regression with two-stage sampling: Introduction

 The model \eqref{eq:regression:problem} is also known in the literature as {\it scalar-on-distribution regression model}.
 Here we review various approaches to tackle this model, and other related ones.
 These reviewed approaches are complementary to kernel ridge regression, which is discussed above and is the main focus of the paper.

 \cite{poczos2013distribution} focused on \eqref{eq:regression:problem} and proposed a Nadaraya-Watson type estimator applied to a kernel density estimator (they called it {\it Kernel-Kernel Estimator}). \cite{oliva2014fast} proposed the {\it Double-Basis Estimator}, having less computation complexity when evaluating new predictions after training and having a faster rate of convergence than the Kernel-Kernel Estimator.
 Both these references address the two-stage sampling setting described in Section~\ref{subsection:two:stage}.
 Finally \cite{petersen2016functional} introduce mappings to Hilbert spaces in order to exploit functional data analysis, discussed next.
+Also, \cite{Talsk.2021} proposed a spline approximation of discretized densities to model sediment grain size as distributions and employed Bayes space methodology to build a {\it scalar-on-density regression.} \cite{Ghosal.2023.BioStat} proposed a semiparametric regression method, which offers direct interpretability in terms of the quantile-levels of subject-specific distributions to capture the distributional nature of wearable data.
+Finally, \cite{Matabuena.2023.JRAM-C} applied kernel smoothing (and kernel ridge regression) to predict scalar responses (such as the age) from distributional accelerometer data.

 Distribution regression is indeed related to the field of functional data analysis, on which we refer to \cite{ramsay2007applied,Morris2015,Wang2016} for overviews.
 The problem most similar to distribution regression is {\it scalar-on-function} regression, with observations of the form